How We Read Scripture Shapes Faithful Discernment

 Scripture is not a loose collection of inspirational sayings or disconnected commands.
 It tells a unified story that begins with fellowship, moves through rupture, and unfolds toward restoration.

 When you read within that arc of Creation, Fall, and Restoration, difficult passages find their place.
 Commands are understood within covenant relationship.
-Warnings are seen as loving calls back to communion.
-Hope is anchored not in escape, but in the renewal of what God has always purposed to restore.
+Warnings are seen as loving instruction rather than threat.
+Hard doctrines are held within God’s larger redemptive purpose.
+The passages that seem severe become more legible when you know where the story is going and what it is moving toward.

 Discernment as Formation, Not Reaction